 Shaul Magid is a professor of Jewish studies and religious studies at Indiana University in Bloomington.
 Among his specialties are Jewish ethics, and contemporary conceptions of Jewish religiosity, renewal and fundamentalism.

 Jeffrey Howard Mahan is a professor of religion and communication at the Iliff School of Theology in Denver.
 He is the author of Media, Religion and Culture: An Introduction and Religion and Popular Culture in America.

 He has compared marijuana use in faith communities to other forms of spiritual searching.

 Rep. Allen Peake is a Republican member of the Georgia House of Representatives.
 He sponsored the 2015 bill that legalized medical cannabis in the state and has said that his Christian faith inspires his activism around the issue.

 The Rev. Samuel Rodriguez is president of the National Hispanic Christian Leadership Conference.
 He has criticized conservative evangelicals who have spoken against or have remained silent on immigration.
-Arrange an interview through the Kairos Company.
+Arrange an interview through the Kairos Co.

 Rodriguez has also spoken about how people of color are disproportionately affected by current drug laws.

 Matthew Schweich is the deputy director of the Marijuana Policy Project.
 This organization is working to change marijuana laws across the country by lobbying legislators and coordinating state campaigns.
 In 2018, Schweich worked on the Utah ballot initiative.